ThomCoder/macOS-Simple-KVM/README.md

 New to macOS and KVM?
 Check [the FAQs.](docs/FAQs.md)

+## Notice of fork
+This repo is a fork.
+The original repo can be found [here](https://github.com/foxlet/macOS-Simple-KVM).

 ## Getting Started
 You'll need a Linux system with `qemu` (3.1 or later), `python3`, `pip` and the KVM modules enabled.
 A Mac is **not** required.
 Some examples for different distributions: